Doctors: Children's Mental Health Is Something Parents Need To Discuss With Their Kids

-MIAMI (CBSMiami) – Mental Health Awareness Month kicks off this weekend, and between the pandemic and the challenges of school and life, there is a mental health crisis among children in the U.S.
+MIAMI (CBSMiami) – Mental Health Awareness Month kicked off this weekend, and between the pandemic and the challenges of school and life, there is a mental health crisis among children in the U.S.

-Doctors said it is something parents need to discuss with their kids.READ MORE: Miami Woman Claims More Than $2 Million in Florida Lottery Scratch Off Game
+Doctors said it is something parents need to discuss with their kids.READ MORE: Study: Dog Breeds Don't Strongly Determine A Dog's Personality

 A survey from Nationwide Children’s On Our Sleeves program shows most parents (93%) know it’s important to talk to children about mental health.